What is HVAC SEO?

 Brand images are the best and highest quality photos to put on a company website.
-This means that pictures of your employees, facilities, equipment, and logo are the best to display.
+Pictures of your employees, facilities, equipment, and logo are the best to display.
 These images are easier than ever to create, with most smartphones now having cameras and the ability to text or email pictures to others or store them for future use.
 You'll see this often on social media pages for small businesses, and it should extend to your website as well.
-Images should be pre-approved as part of your SEO strategy, and specific image files should be designated for each page.
-The homepage should have several photos, while the parent and child pages should be enhanced based on the page's relevance to the image.
+Images should be pre-approved as part of your SEO strategy, and you should designate specific image files for each page.
+For example, the homepage should have several photos, while the parent and child pages should feature topically relevant images.

 HVAC Keyword List